 JOY MEYER - RESIDENT FEMINIST/CLAIRVOYANT

 As a contemporary artist, Joy Meyer's work interrogates the history of painting to explore ideas about love, sexuality, and gender.
 Joy’s recent work, “Lavender Mystical” a single-channel video and installation piece, engages with the body as performer.
 As a feminist response to Jackson Pollock’s famous drip paintings this work is made by flogging paint onto the surface of two canvases.
-Joy is a rising second-year in the MFA program at UNC Chapel Hill.
-She is currently working on a video trilogy for her upcoming thesis shows in 2017.
+Joy recently graduated from the MFA program at UNC Chapel Hill.
 Website.

 EMILY SMITH - MADAME SECRETARY

 Emily Smith’s work investigates themes of memory and loss through visceral forms.
 Her newest work focuses on the physical body particularly in the dilapidation, decrepitude and fetishization of the human body in the times surrounding death and dying.
-Emily received her BFA from Appalachian State University and is a rising second-year in the MFA program at UNC Chapel Hill.
+Emily received her BFA from Appalachian State University and her MFA from UNC Chapel Hill.
 Website.

 LEAH SMITH - CHIEF EDITOR OF VERBAL TRANSMISSIONS

 Leah Smith creates sculptural, process-driven explorations of material with reverence for the order in nature, and the place of human beings within it.
 She is interested in creating forms that exist on the borderline between synthetic and natural, using simple, often labor-intensive and cyclical processes of incremental change done in response to the material at hand.
-She begins her second year at UNC MFA this Fall.
 Website.

 SYDNEY STEEN - EXECUTIVE DIRECTOR OF PUBLIC AFFAIRS AND RELATIONS